BhavyeMathur/goopylib-v1/README.md

 **4. WROS - Website Recipe Organization System**

 This was an application I created for my mother as part of a school project to help her organize recipes for her website.

-## Introduction
-Goopylib is a simple-yet-powerful 2D graphics framework built on top of Tkinter capable of creating good-looking, modern GUIs, games, and animations.

-This graphics library is built upon John Zelle's graphics.py package which he made for use with his textbook "Python
-Programming: An Introduction to Computer Science".
-Over the past 2 years, I have worked on editing this library to add more features to use with making my GUIs and games.
-My entire aim while editing was to create a powerful medium to enable me to create good-looking graphics within Python and I have spent a lot of time making sure this is the case.
- Thus, this is a very intuitive, simple to use package with the potential of growing into one of the best Python Graphics Libraries.

-If you would want to contribute to this library by suggesting features, reporting bugs, or adding changes yourself, please do so.
-I would love it if you would use this library in your projects and do make sure to tell me about them!
-Right now, this is very much an alpha stage - there are many bugs, many features that aren't compatible with each other, and a ton of things to do differently, but this will all be fixed with future releases.

-Goopylib is also compatible with [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) also known as Pyinstaller.
-This compatibility mainly means that all paths to textures & sounds are automatically converted into the absolute paths which you don't have to worry about!
-This means that you will be able to convert applications written with goopylib into executables with, hopefully, no errors.

-If you want to contact me, you can drop me an email at: bhavyemathur@gmail.com or post an issue on the issues tab.

 ### Installation